AHMEDHANY18/Vacation-Tracking-System-VTS-/README.md

 ## 🧱 UI Layouts

 ### 👤 Employee Interface
-> The employee dashboard allows users to create, view, edit, and withdraw requests.
+The employee dashboard allows users to create, view, edit, and withdraw requests.
-> It displays vacation balances, dates, and current statuses for transparency.
+It displays vacation balances, dates, and current statuses for transparency.

 📄 [Employee UI Design](./ui/employee-ui.md)

 ---

 ### 🧑‍💼 Manager Interface
-> The manager dashboard provides a summarized view of pending requests, with quick actions like Approve, Reject, Forward to HR, and Comment.
+The manager dashboard provides a summarized view of pending requests, with quick actions like **Approve**, **Reject**, **Forward to HR**, and **Comment**.

 📄 [Manager UI Design](./ui/manager-ui.md)